 In section 3 we present the structural model and econometric assumptions used to evaluate the extent of asset integration inferred from our data, and implications for risk attitudes.
 Section 4 presents estimates and implications.
-Section 5 outlines some connections to the literature, and issues that arise in the general case in which experimental choices and non-experimental choices are evaluated jointly.
+Section 5 outlines some issues that arise in the general case in which experimental choices and non-experimental choices are evaluated jointly.
 Section 6 draws conclusions.